tdhock/tdhock.github.io/_posts/2023-08-28-essential-emacs-key-commands.md

 * C-h: help.
 * C-h t: tutorial.
-* C-h k: describe key.
+* C-h k: describe key (type a keyboard shortcut and emacs will tell you what it does).
-* C-h v: describe variable.
+* C-h v: describe variable (see values which are used to configure emacs).
-* C-h f: describe function.
+* C-h f: describe function (see help about emacs functions).

 ### interactive execution